huaigulin/Data_Lake_with_Spark_Project/README.md

 ## ETL Pipeline

-- `etl.py` file contains code for connecting to AWS EMR, creating a Spark session and running ETL pipeline, including extracting data from AWS S3, transforming data with Spark using schema on read technique, and loading data back into S3.
+- [etl.py](./etl.py) contains code for connecting to AWS EMR, creating a Spark session and running ETL pipeline, including extracting data from AWS S3, transforming data with Spark using schema on read technique, and loading data back into S3.

 ## How to Run

 1. Create an IAM Role and a EMR cluster on AWS and get `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` from an IAM role that can access EMR.
-Fill out the information in `dwh.cfg` config file.
+Fill out the information in [dl.cfg](./dl.cfg) config file.

 1. Run ETL pipeline: